 Almost every portable device today is powered by a battery, and batteries come in all shapes and sizes.
-From your car to your phone, batteries are an essential part of our lives.
 But how do you know if a battery is running low on power?
-One way to check is by testing the amps.
-This article is all about how to check battery amps with a multimeter.
+As an electrician you must know how to check battery amps with a multimeter.

 Types of Batteries: